 The ethical ramifications of AI have always been a hot topic for debate.
 But rapid advances in deepfake technology, the rise of bots distributing fake news and other malicious AI use cases have arguably brought these issues into even sharper focus recently.

-Like any tool, AI is only as ethical as its creators and adopters.
+Like any tool, conversational AI (and AI in general) is only as ethical as its creators and adopters.
 And all creators, no matter how honourable their intentions, are susceptible to personal bias and errors of judgement.
 Algorithms are designed to learn, but with tainted or incomplete data, they’re likely to learn the wrong lessons.

 Mapping out a comprehensive, principle-based framework ensures the brightest possible future for AI.